Package insert / product label

 Ibuprofen 800mg Dosage and Administration

-Carefully consider the potential benefits and risks of ibuprofen and other treatment options before deciding to use ibuprofen tablets.
-Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals (see WARNINGS).
+Carefully consider the potential benefits and risks of ibuprofen tablets and other treatment options before deciding to use ibuprofen tablets.
+Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals [see WARNINGS].

 Rheumatoid arthritis and osteoarthritis, including flare-ups of chronic disease:

-The availability of four tablet strengths facilitates dosage adjustment.
+The availability of three tablet strengths facilitates dosage adjustment.

 In chronic conditions, a therapeutic response to therapy with ibuprofen tablets is sometimes seen in a few days to a week but most often is observed by two weeks.
 After a satisfactory response has been achieved, the patient's dose should be reviewed and adjusted as required.

 Mild to moderate pain: 400 mg every 4 to 6 hours as necessary for relief of pain.